f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 <h3>ADS-B Data</h3>

-The table displays the decoded ADS-B data for each aircraft along side data available for the aircraft from the Opensky Network database (DB) and aviationstack (API).
+The table displays the decoded ADS-B and Mode-S data for each aircraft along side data available for the aircraft from the Opensky Network database (DB) and aviationstack (API).
 The data is not all able to be transmitted in a single ADS-B frame, so the table displays an amalgamation of the latest received data of each type.

 ![ADS-B Demodulator Data](../../../doc/img/ADSBDemod_plugin_table.png)

 * ICAO ID - 24-bit hexadecimal ICAO aircraft address.
 This is unique for each aircraft.
 (ADS-B)
 * Callsign - Aircraft callsign (which is sometimes also the flight number).
-(ADS-B)
+(ADS-B / Mode-S)
 * Aircraft - The aircraft model.
 (DB)
 * Airline - The logo of the operator of the aircraft (or owner if no operator known).
 (DB)
+* Country - The flag of the country the aircraft is registered in.
+(DB)
+* GS - Groundspeed in knots or kilometers per hour.
+(Mode-S)
-* Altitude (Alt) - Altitude in feet or metres.
-(ADS-B)
+* TAS - True airspeed in knots or kilometers per hour.
+(Mode-S)
-* Speed (Spd) - Speed (either ground speed, indicated airspeed, or true airspeed) in knots or kph.
-(ADS-B)
+* IAS - Indicated airspeed in knots or kilometers per hour.
+(Mode-S)
-* Heading (Hd) - The direction the aircraft is heading, in degrees.
-(ADS-B)
+* Mach - Mach number.
+(Mode-S)
+* Sel Alt - Selected altitude (as set on MCP/FCU or by FMS) in feet or metres.
+(ADS-B / Mode-S)
+* Alt - Altitude in feet or metres.
+(ADS-B / Mode-S)
-* Vertical rate (VR) - The vertical climb rate (or descent rate if negative) in feet/minute or m/s.
-(ADS-B)
+* VR - The vertical climb rate (or descent rate if negative) in feet/minute or m/s.
+(ADS-B / Mode-S)
+* Sel Hd - Selected heading (as set on MCP/FCU or by FMS) in degrees.
+(ADS-B / Mode-S)
+* Hd - The aircraft heading or track, in degrees.
+(ADS-B / Mode-S)
+* TR - Turn rate in degrees per second.
+(Mode-S)
+* Roll - Roll angle in degrees.
+Positive is right wing down.
+(Mode-S)
-* Distance (D) - The distance to the aircraft from the receiving antenna in kilometres.
+* D - The distance to the aircraft from the receiving antenna in kilometres.
 The location of the receiving antenna is set under the Preferences > My Position menu.
 * Az/El - The azimuth and elevation angles to the aircraft from the receiving antenna in degrees.
 These values can be sent to a rotator controller Feature plugin to track the aircraft.
-* Latitude (Lat) - Vertical position coordinate, in decimal degrees.
-(ADS-B)
-* Longitude (Lon) - Horizontal position coordinate, in decimal degrees.
-(ADS-B)
 * Category (Cat) - The vehicle category, such as Light, Large, Heavy or Rotorcraft.
 (ADS-B)
 * Status - The status of the flight, including if there is an emergency.
 (ADS-B)
 * Squawk - The squawk code (Mode-A transponder code).
-(ADS-B)
+(ADS-B / Mode-S)
 * Registration (Reg) - The registration number of the aircraft.
 (DB)
-* Country - The flag of the country the aircraft is registered in.
-(DB)
 * Registered - The date when the aircraft was registered.
 (DB)
 * Manufacturer - The manufacturer of the aircraft.
 (DB)
 * Owner - The owner of the aircraft.
 (DB)
+* Operator - The operator ICAO.
+(DB)
+* AP - Whether autopilot is enabled.
+(ADS-B)
+* V Mode - Vertical navigation mode.
+This may be VNAV (Vertical navigation), HOLD (Altitude hold) or APP (Approach).
+(ADS-B / Mode-S)
+* L Mode - Lateral navigation mode.
+This may be LNAV (Lateral navigation) or APP (Approach).
+(ADS-B)
+* Baro - Baro setting in mb.
+(ADS-B / Mode-S)
+* H Wnd - Headwind in knots or kilometers per hour.
+Negative values indicate a tailwind.
+(Derived from Mode-S)
+* OAT - Outside air temperature in degrees Celsuis, estimated from Mach and TAS.
+(Derived from Mode-S)
+* Wnd - Wind speed in knots or kilometers per hour.
+(Mode-S)
+* Wnd - Wind direction in degrees.
+(Mode-S)
+* P - Average static air pressure in hectopascals.
+(Mode-S)
+* T - Static air temperature in degrees Celsuis.
+(Mode-S)
+* U - Humidity in percent.
+(Mode-S)
+* Latitude (Lat) - Vertical position coordinate, in decimal degrees.
+North positive.
+(ADS-B)
+* Longitude (Lon) - Horizontal position coordinate, in decimal degrees.
+East positive.
+(ADS-B)
-* Updated - The local time at which the last ADS-B message was received.
+* Updated - The local time at which the last message was received.
+(ADS-B / Mode-S)
-* RX Frames - A count of the number of ADS-B frames received from this aircraft.
+* RX Frames - A count of the number of frames received from this aircraft.
+(ADS-B / Mode-S)
+* TIS-B - A count of the number of TIS-B frames for this aircraft.
+(ADS-B)
 * Correlation - Displays the minimum, average and maximum of the preamable correlation in dB for each received frame.
 These values can be used to help select a threshold setting.
 This correlation value is the ratio between the presence and absence of the signal corresponding to the "ones" and the "zeros" of the sync word adjusted by the bits ratio.
 It can be interpreted as a SNR estimation.
 * RSSI - This Received Signal Strength Indicator is based on the signal power during correlation estimation.
 This is the power sum during the expected presence of the signal i.e. the "ones" of the sync word.
 * Flight status - scheduled, active, landed, cancelled, incident or diverted.
 (API)